Bible translations into Native American languages: Meskwaki

 Richard and Carla Bartsch of Wycliffe Bible Translators translated Luke's gospel, which was published in 1996 by the International Bible Society.
 Selections from the Bible were published in 2008 by Wycliffe.

-Micmac
+Mi'kmaq

-Micmac language is part of the Algonquian family.
-In 1844, the Gospel of Mark was translated into Micmac by Native Evangelist Paul Osunkhirine.
+Mi'kmaw language is part of the Algonquian family.
+In 1844, the Gospel of Mark was translated into Mi'kmaq (formerly Micmac) by Native Evangelist Paul Osunkhirine.
 St Matthew's Gospel was translated in 1853 by Silas Rand.
 He then continued to translate the entire New Testament, which was published in 1871 as Pelā Kesagǔnoodǔmǔkawa.
 He also translated and had published Genesis, Exodus, and the Psalms.
-Rand translated into Micmac from Hebrew and Greek.
-A new version of the New Testament was published in Micmac in 1999.
+Rand translated into Mi'kmaq from Hebrew and Greek.
+A new version of the New Testament was published in Mi'kmaq in 1999.
 The work was coordinated by Wycliffe Bible Translators, Watson and Marilyn Williams, both of whom dedicated nearly 30 years to the completion of the work.
 The team included three translation assistants, Manny Metallic, Nellie Wysote, and Marion Wilmot, community members, and others.
 Chiefs Ronald Jacques and the late Alphonse Metallic, and the Canadian Bible Society were also recognized for their work on the Bible.